Este1le/hpo_nmt/README.md

 # I. NMTHPO Dataset
-This dataset includes 2,245 trained-from-scratch NMT systems trained on 6 different corpora.
+This dataset ([Zhang and Duh, 2020](https://aclanthology.org/2020.tacl-1.26/) )includes 2,245 trained-from-scratch NMT systems trained on 6 different corpora.
 A variety of performance metrics are reported for each hyperparameter configuration.
 This dataset is well-suited for evaluating black-box HPO methods such as random search or Bayesian optimization.
 It can also be utilized to assess multi-objective optimization algorithms.

 `cd datasets`